cbcrg/tcoffee/docs/tcoffee_technical_documentation.rst

 ======================
 Sequence name handling is meant to be fully consistent with ClustalW (Version 1.75).
 This implies that in some cases the names of your sequences may be edited when coming out of the program.
 Five rules apply:

-  1) No space
-It is your responsibility to make sure that the names you provide are not ambiguous after such an editing.
-This editing is consistent with Clustalw (Version 1..75)
+  1) **No space**: It is your responsibility to make sure that the names you provide are not ambiguous after such an editing.
+This editing is consistent with Clustalw (Version 1..75).
+For instance, sequences with spaces ">seq1 human_myc"  will be turned into ">seq1".
-  Names that do contain spaces, for instance:
-   >seq1 human_myc will be turned into >seq1

-  2) No strange character
-Some non alphabetical characters are replaced with underscores.
+  2) **No strange character**: Some non alphabetical characters are replaced with underscores.
 These are: ';:()'.
 Other characters are legal and will be kept unchanged.
 This editing is meant to keep in line with Clustalw (Version 1.75).

-  3) > is NEVER legal (except as a header token in a FASTA file)
+  3) **> is NEVER legal** (except as a header token in a FASTA file)
-  4) Name length must be below 100 characters, although 15 is recommended for compatibility with other programs.
+  4) **Name length must be below 100 characters**, although 15 is recommended for compatibility with other programs.
-  5) Duplicated sequences will be renamed (i.e. sequences with the same name in the same dataset) are allowed but will be renamed according to their original order.
-When sequences come from multiple sources via the -in flag, consistency of the renaming is not guaranteed.
+  5) **Duplicated sequences will be renamed** (i.e. sequences with the same name in the same dataset) are allowed but will be renamed according to their original order.
+When sequences come from multiple sources via the **-in** flag, consistency of the renaming is not guaranteed.
 You should avoid duplicated sequences as they will cause your input to differ from your output thus making it difficult to track data.

 Automatic format recognition
 ============================
 Most common formats are automatically recognized by t_coffee.
 See -in and the next section for more details.
 If your format is not recognized, use readseq or clustalw to switch to another format.
 We recommend FASTA.

-- Sequences:
-Sequences can come in the following formats: fasta, pir, swiss-prot, clustal aln, msf aln and t_coffee aln.
+- **Sequences**: Sequences can come in the following formats: fasta, pir, swiss-prot, clustal aln, msf aln and t_coffee aln.
 These formats are the one automatically recognized.
 Please replace the '*' sign sometimes used for stop codons with an X.

-- Structures:
-PDB format is recognized by T-Coffee.
+- **Structures**: PDB format is recognized by T-Coffee.
 T-Coffee uses extract_from_pdb (cf -other_pg flag). extract_from_pdb is a small embeded module that can be used on its own to extract information from pdb files.

--RNA Structures:
-RNA structures can either be coded as T-Coffee libraries, with each line indicating two paired residues, or as alifold output.
+- **RNA Structures**: RNA structures can either be coded as T-Coffee libraries, with each line indicating two paired residues, or as alifold output.
 The selex format is also partly supported (see the seq_reformat tutorial on RNA sequences handling).

--Alignments:
-Alignments can come in the following formats: msf, ClustalW, FASTA, PIR and T-Coffee.
+- **Alignments**: Alignments can come in the following formats: msf, ClustalW, FASTA, PIR and T-Coffee.
 The T-Coffee format is very similar to the ClustalW format, but slightly more flexible.
 Any interleaved format with sequence name on each line will be correctly parsed:

 ::